 Your child’s teacher will emphasize evidence in different ways this year, but the main skills your child should have include:

 Keep in mind that in fourth grade, hunting for evidence gets trickier because not all answers are spelled out.
-Just like a detective, your fourth grader will need to really try (and perhaps try, try again) to find evidence — by reading clues that may not be totally clear.
+Just like a detective, your fourth grader will need to read clues that may not be totally clear.

 The wide, wide world of words

-A child’s vocabulary plays an ever more important role in shaping a student who will one day be college-ready.
-The surest way to expand your child’s vocabulary remains simple and the same: read and read more.
-Even at the ripe old age of 8 or 9 years old, your child will benefit from being read to aloud.
-Also, have your child read material on her own that raises the vocabulary bar.
+Your child’s vocabulary plays an important role in shaping her college readiness.
+The surest way to expand your child’s vocabulary is simple: read more.
+Even at the age of 9 or 10, your child will benefit from being read to aloud.
+Also, have your child read material on her own that builds her vocabulary.